arlac77/repository-provider/README.md

 ### toJSON

-provide name and all defined defaultOptions
+provide name, events and all defined defaultOptions

 ## RepositoryGroup